roboticsleeds/mujoco-ur5-model/README.md

 This is currently a planar robot only with three joints (two slide joints and a hinge joint).

+This repository includes:
+- Required STL files to represent the shown robot.
+- MuJoCo XML files to represent the robot in MuJoCo.
+- A [Python script](scripts/set_ur5_joints.py) that will convert UR5 joint values from degrees to MuJoCo body quaternions.
+An explanation about the need of this script is available under [here](#description-about-the-robot-configuration).

 ## Developers and Contributors
 MuJoCo UR5 Model was developed by the Robotics Lab in the School of Computing at the University of Leeds.
 - Authors: [Rafael Papallas](http://rpapallas.com), [Wisdom Agboh](https://agboh.com)